How to Take the Perfect Selfie on a Smartphone in 2020

 If you want your selfie to have a happy-go-lucky feel, try bringing the brightness up and lowering your shadows.
 You can also adjust the warmth to add a happier feeling.
 On the other hand, if you reduce the warmth to allow more coolness in your picture, it will feel more solemn and more serious.
 Play with adding colors that aren’t there and see what kinds of moods you can elicit through color alone.

 You can also edit your selfies to correct them.
 Edit out blemishes, other people, and awkward marks or folds if you want a more clean finish.
 You can also sharpen your pictures, so they look more professional, or crop them however you like.

-There are hundreds of cool apps to edit your pictures with, check out our list here.
+There are hundreds of cool apps to edit your pictures with.
 Utilize them, explore them, find what you like.

 Necessary Selfie Tools

 While it’s true that you can take a good selfie without anything but your phone, there are a few pieces of gear which will improve the quality.
 Here are some pieces you might consider investing in to improve your selfie game: